-EF is the metal enrichment factor for the sediment, (M/N) Obs is the metal:normalizer ratio observed for the materials, and (M/N) Nat is the natural metal:normalizer ratio.
+EF is the metal enrichment factor for the sediment, (M/N) Obs is the metal:normalizer (AI) ratio observed for the materials, and (M/N) Nat is the sediment metal:normalizer (AI) ratio.

-Given the natural variability of metals in soils and the materials, an enrichment factor of less than 2 would reflect insignificant contamination.
-If regional soil data are available from uncontaminated areas, the same approach can be taken by substituting the regional metal:normalizer ratios for such materials as the denominator of the above equation.
-Estimates of ambient contaminant levels are often an essential prerequisite to detecting and quantifying recent contamination from local sources.
-These ambient levels may be inferred by the levels of metals in nearby soil not prone to contamination from local sources.
+Given the natural variability of metals in sediments and the materials, an enrichment factor of less than 2 would reflect insignificant contamination.
+If sediment data are available from uncontaminated areas, the same approach can be taken by substituting the metal:normalizer ratios for such materials as the denominator of the above equation.
+Estimates of sediment ambient contaminant levels are often an essential prerequisite to detecting and quantifying recent contamination from local sources.